 - through key University of Adelaide marketing drives such as Open Day, specific information nights, school visits and – internationally – through agent visits/ongoing relationship management

 - in external publications such as the SATAC guide and various University guides both domestically and internationally

 - through editorial secured by the University of Adelaide media team.

 Select programs may be included in advertising campaigns targeted at specific times of year – for example in the lead-up to the SATAC undergraduate application deadline in September.
-The program selection process for this purpose is done at a Faculty marketing level.
+The Faculties are responsible for coordinating the advertising and recording of programs in various publications.
 Schools are encouraged to approach their Faculty marketing representative in the first instance should they wish to discuss the possibility of being included in any campaign activity.

-For further information about advertising and promoting programs, please contact your Faculty/School Registrar/Business Manager.
+For further information about advertising and promoting programs, please contact your Faculty Office.

 Programs open to international students

 For programs open to international students requiring a student visa to study in Australia, new programs can NOT be represented in publications, on websites, in correspondence or at events until they have a CRICOS code.
-This is a legislative requirement - Standard 1 of Part D of the Explanatory Guide clearly states that "Providers must not promote and market a course [read 'program'] while an application for CRICOS registration is awaiting approval."
-The University's International Office cannot apply for a CRICOS registration until the program is internally accredited (i.e. the program proposal has been approved by the Vice-Chancellor).
+This is a legislative requirement.
+The University cannot apply for CRICOS registration until the program is internally approved (i.e. the program proposal has been approved by the Vice-Chancellor and President).
 Remember that some students studying at Australian secondary schools are international students on student visas.

-For further clarification please contact the International Compliance Co-ordinator, Student Recruitment and Admissions Services.
+For further clarification please contact the Compliance Manager, International Recruitment and Admissions Services, Student Recruitment and Admissions Services.